firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

   end
 end
 ```

-Let's see what flog has to say about that:
+What `flog` has to say about this?

 ```
    18.5: flog total